I Am Cuba: Restoration

 Until the USSR collapsed in the early 1990s, I Am Cuba was virtually unknown.
 In 1992, a print of the film was screened at the Telluride Film Festival.
 The San Francisco International Film Festival screened the film in 1993.
 Shortly after the festival, three film professionals who had screened I Am Cuba at the San Francisco screening contacted friends at Milestone Films, a small New York film distributor specializing in the release of once-lost and neglected older films.
 Milestone screened a slightly blurry, unsubtitled VHS tape of the film and then went about acquiring the distribution rights from Mosfilm in Russia.
 Milestone's release opened at New York's Film Forum in March 1995.
 For the tenth anniversary of the film release, Milestone debuted a new 35 mm restoration of I Am Cuba without the Russian overdubbing in September 2005.
 Milestone released an Ultimate Edition DVD boxset at the time as well, with a video appreciation from Scorsese.

-On March 19, 2018 the trailer for a new 4K restoration by Milestone films was released.
-It became available later that year on Milestone films' Vimeo powered streaming service.
-Sometime after April 2021 this film was removed from the Milestone films streaming catalog because they sold the film's license to another company.
-Until that company announces their re-release of the restored version of the film, which may happen in the beginning of 2022, Milestone films is not at liberty to say who bought the license.
-Milestone films' customers that purchased home use 4K streaming rights to the film were offered an HD digital download of the film and if those customers asked for a 4K download they were given a refund on their purchase.
-This 4K restoration has therefore never been made available in 4K.
+On 19 March 2018, Milestone posted a trailer for their new 4K restoration of the film.
+It became available later that year on Milestone films' Vimeo powered streaming service, with original Spanish audio but at 1080p HD.

+On 9 March 2020, Mosfilm publicly released the entire film in 4K with hardcoded Russian overdubbing on their YouTube channel.

+Sometime after April 2021, the film was removed from Milestone films' streaming catalog on Vimeo because they sold the film's US distribution license, assumably back to Mosfilm.
+Milestone never released the film in 4K but gave refunds to upset customers.

+On 29 October 2021, Mosfilm released the film on their English-language YouTube channel.
+From an archival perspective, it is inferior to Mosfilm's previous 4K release due to its hardcoded English subtitles, watermarking, Russian overdubbing, and 16:9 pillarboxing.

+The Criterion Collection released a 4K restoration of I Am Cuba on Blu-ray and 4K Ultra HD Blu-ray, with the film's original Spanish audio, in April 2024.

 Documentary

-In 2005, a documentary about the making of I Am Cuba was released called Soy Cuba: O Mamute Siberiano or I Am Cuba: the Siberian Mammoth, directed by the Brazilian Vicente Ferraz.
+In 2005, a documentary about the making of I Am Cuba was released called Soy Cuba: O Mamute Siberiano (I Am Cuba: the Siberian Mammoth), directed by the Brazilian Vicente Ferraz.
 The documentary looks at the history of the making of the film, explains some of the technical feats of the film, and features interviews with many of the people who worked on it.